ahwayakchih/nobbic/README.markdown

 ## TODO

+- stop replacing app.js and src/cli/index.js, run config generator instead before calling nodebb in entrypoint.sh. we're not running in changing environment (old OpenShift v2) any more, environment variables in containers are immutable.
+To change them, one has to hack it, or simply re-create container.
+So there's no real need to override data in nconf dynamically.
+  Also, it would help users to apply known solutions, if they could simply edit config.js.
+  And currently our code does not support different port numbers in case of NodeBB cluster (when NodeBB workers are run with switched process.env.port for each of them).
 - option for NodeBB to keep building assets in "series" mode
 - option to specify additional plugins when creating instance, so they are installed and activated from the start.